Maggie McEleny

-Margaret McIntosh ('Maggie') McEleny MBE (born 1965), also known as "Mad Maggie" for her unshakable desire to compete is a Scottish swimmer.
+Margaret McIntosh McEleny MBE (born 1965), also known as "Mad Maggie" for her unshakable desire to compete, is a Scottish swimmer.
 She has paraplegia and epilepsy due to a head injury at age 11, which left her blind for a while.
 She competed in four Summer Paralympics from 1992 to 2004.
 In her career, McEleny has won three gold, five silver, and seven bronze medals at the Paralympics.

 Awards

 McEleny was appointed Member of the Order of the British Empire (MBE) in the 2000 Birthday Honours for services to disabled swimming.

 She was inducted into the Scottish Swimming Hall of Fame in 2018.

 She was inducted into the Scottish Women in Sport Hall of Fame in 2018.